 Share this

-If you read last week’s blog - The CAISO Dilemma - you’re aware that one of the challenges facing California is that intermittent renewable generation is often unavailable during times of peak demand - primarily, in the evenings on particularly hot days.
-Energy storage systems - specifically batteries - are one of the proposed solutions to this challenge in California, and to the intermittent generation problem in general.
+If you read The CAISO Dilemma – you’re aware that one of the challenges facing California is that intermittent renewable generation is often unavailable during times of peak demand – primarily, in the evenings on particularly hot days.
+Energy storage systems – specifically batteries – are one of the proposed solutions to this challenge in California and to the intermittent generation problem in general.
 According to a report by the Energy Information Administration (EIA), energy storage costs declined 72% between 2015 and 2019.

 Interested in learning more about intermittent generation and other generators?
 Check out our blog on Electricity Generation Basics.

-These will all be important questions for power market participants, asset owners, and operators to investigate and begin to answer, as they build their strategies going forward.
-According to Utility Dive, CAISO’s storage sector manager, Gabe Murtaugh, stated that as CAISO ramps up to thousands of megawatts of storage, it will impact the market and we will begin to see differences in how the market operates (Balaraman 2021).
-With the EIA reporting that the combined capacity of U.S. battery storage projects might grow more than ten times the 2019 figure between 2021 and 2023, contributing an additional 10,000 megawatts, it is clear that batteries are here to stay, and entering nodal markets at rapid speed.
+These will all be important questions for power market participants, asset owners, and operators to investigate and begin to answer as they build their strategies going forward.
+According to Utility Dive CAISO’s storage sector manager, Gabe Murtaugh, as CAISO ramps up to thousands of megawatts of storage, it will impact the market, and we will begin to see differences in how the market operates (Balaraman 2021).
+With the EIA reporting that the combined capacity of US battery storage projects might grow more than 10 times the 2019 figure between 2021 and 2023, contributing an additional 10,000 megawatts, it's clear that batteries are here to stay and entering nodal markets rapidly.

 Batteries are sure to influence how the grid operates.
 CAISO is already seeing evidence of storage resources’ ability to behave as predicted and shift energy production to the times of the day when it is needed most (Balaraman 2021).
 As this occurs, it will be imperative that market participants, asset operators, and asset developers get ahead of the curve and the competition.
 Participants who investigate and educate themselves on the likely impacts that increased storage capacity will have on the grid will be best positioned to succeed and thrive in the markets.